M0ngi/Burpsuite-Academy/README.md

   <img src="/img/img3.png"><br/>
 </p>

 For a CSRF, we can create a form with 1 input, `email`, that's sent to our lab url.
 Since there's no CSRF tokens, if we host this url in a website & send the url to a victim, this will successfully change their email.
+(The browser will attach the required cookies for the request)

 Our form: